 One of last year’s attendees called the twins’ tour a once-in-a-lifetime trip.
 She was “humbled to experience Radhanath Swami’s daily classes for hours, followed by dancing in bliss in kirtans.
 The amount of spiritual growth that came from this trip was unparalleled.”

 Moreover, Karma Yoga is essential for me.
-It was engrained in me many years ago.
+It was ingrained in me many years ago.
 Karma Yoga, or seva, is selfless service.
 Giving, expecting nothing in return.
 However, I still get so much in return.
 In fact, for the last eight years, I’ve practiced karma yoga in Mexico and Central America.
 That’s one of the things that turns me on about this trip.

-Sandipani Muni School in Vrindavan provides free education, books, supplies and uniforms for underprivileged girls.
-Educating the families and communities on the merit of education versus child marriage is also part of the school’s role, since only one in 100 girls in rural India completes school.
+Sandipani Muni School in Vrindavan provides free education, books, supplies, and uniforms for underprivileged girls.
+Educating the families and communities on the merit of education versus child marriage is also part of the school’s role since only one in 100 girls in rural India completes school.

-For 25 years, Food For Life Vrindavan has focused on providing free meals, education and skill training and medical help to thousands of young girls.
-School children are fed clean, nutritious meals, free of charge, and there are also programs to serve needy families, widows and the blind.
+For 25 years, Food For Life Vrindavan has focused on providing free meals, education and skill training, and medical help to thousands of young girls.
+School children are fed clean, nutritious meals, free of charge, and there are also programs to serve needy families, widows, and the blind.

-The third entity for service will be the Bhaktivedanta hospital in Mumbai.
-Its aim is to provide high quality holistic medical and spiritual health care to people, regardless of their financial situation.
+The third entity for service will be the Bhaktivedanta Hospital in Mumbai.
+Its aim is to provide high-quality holistic medical and spiritual health care to people, regardless of their financial situation.
 Among the free services offered, Bhaktivedanta conducts health care screening of more than 12,000 children annually.
 A mobile eye camp served 45,564 patients and performed 4,650 cataract surgeries in one year, alone.
 In rural communities, 200 hospital health camps screened 50,000 people and treated 10,000.

 Embrace The Grace features a beautiful celebration at which hundreds gather to pluck petals from 2,300 pounds of flowers.

 Radhanath Swami explains that people from around the world are “sitting around the same little baskets of flowers, plucking petals, irrespective of what status, caste, sex or economic bracket we came from.
-Despite our incredibly amazing differences we are one in our love for God, in our compassion for each other, and in our appreciation for each other.”
+Despite our incredibly amazing differences, we are one in our love for God, in our compassion for each other, and in our appreciation for each other.”